bit-tasks/pull-request/README.md

 **Optional** When set to true, adds labels to the PR with component versions.
 Default `false`.
 Available in v2+.

-The labels are automatically added in the format `component-id@inherit` for all new and modified components.
+The labels are automatically added in the format `component-id@auto` for all new and modified components.
 You can then modify these labels in the PR to control version bumping:

-- `org.scope/component@inherit` - Uses the default 'patch' bump or inherits the version bump specified through:
+- `org.scope/component@auto` - Uses the default 'patch' bump or automatically uses the version bump specified through:
   - Pull Request Labels: Use the keyword directly (e.g., `major`) or enclosed within square brackets (e.g., `[major]`)
   - Pull Request or Commit Title: Include the version keyword in square brackets (e.g., `feat: new button [major]`)
 - `org.scope/component@patch` - Forces a patch version bump